humleflue/BetterMoodleSchedule/README.md

 - Add events to the schedule with custom colors
 - Make event course material available from the schedule
 - Add option to optionspage: Color theme!
+- WARNING!
+Currently it doesn't support multiple schedules.
+So if you hide courses from on schedule, it will get hidden in other schedules aswell.